 One thing that struck me is how the girls are given their own space and freedom to develop here.
 From Stamp House, where Lower School girls might still be learning to live away from home, to the Sixth Formers who are allowed to ditch the uniform in favour of their choice of smart office wear, the girls are thoroughly supported academically and pastorally at every level.
 The school has an interesting view on breaking down the barriers to success – better to try something and fail first time, than not to try at all.
 I suppose that’s what breeds such resilient girls.
 And there’s a real buzz in the air, perhaps due to the fact that there’s always somewhere to be, or something new to try.
 What with so many opportunities to get involved in there certainly doesn’t seem to be any time to get bored!

 Good for: Girls who want to get stuck in to school life, aren’t afraid of failure, and are eager to try new things and make the most of every experience.

-Not for: If your daughter is a bit of a wallflower when it comes to trying something different, or isn’t into sport, she’ll struggle to hide here.
+Not for: If your daughter is a bit of a wallflower when it comes to trying something different, she’ll struggle to hide here.

 Dare to disagree?
-Go and see for yourself: there is a Virtual Open Morning on Saturday 13 March 2021 and a Virtual Sixth Form Evening on Wed 3 February 2021.
-Individual tours are offered in the February half term and the Easter holidays and open events are planned for the summer term, Covid-restrictions permitting Book online, or call 01707 602500 for further information.
+Go and see for yourself: individual tours are offered in the February half term and the Easter holidays and open events are planned for the summer term, Covid-restrictions permitting Book online, or call 01707 602500 for further information.

 Queenswood School, Shepherd’s Way, Brookmans Park, Hatfield, Hertfordshire AL9 6NS